isc-projects/dhcp/CONTRIBUTING.md

 ISC DHCP, that was not developed with testability in mind, it's unfortunately impractical to require extensive unit-tests.
 Having said that, please think thoroughly if there is any way to develop unit-tests.
 The long term goal is to improve the situation.

+You should have also conducted some sort of system testing to verify that your changes do what you want.
+It would be extremely helpful if you can attach any configuration files (dhcpd and or dhclient), along with a step-by-step procedure to carry out the test(s).
+This will help us verify your changes as extend our own system tests.

 Building ISC DHCP code from the repository is slightly different than the release tarballs.
 One major difference is that it does not have BIND source bundled inside and those have to be